bebop/ark/CONTRIBUTING.md

 ### Be welcoming

 As one final guideline please be welcoming to newcomers and encourage new contributors from all walks of life.
-I want Allbase to be for everyone and that includes you and people who don't look, sound, or act like you!
+I want ark to be for everyone and that includes you and people who don't look, sound, or act like you!

 # Your first contribution

-Unsure where to begin contributing to Allbase?
+Unsure where to begin contributing to ark?
 You can start by looking through these beginner and help-wanted issues:

-[Beginner issues](https://github.com/TimothyStiles/allbase/issues?q=is%3Aissue+is%3Aopen+label%3A%22beginner%22+) - issues which should only require a few lines of code, and a test or two.
+[Beginner issues](https://github.com/TimothyStiles/ark/issues?q=is%3Aissue+is%3Aopen+label%3A%22beginner%22+) - issues which should only require a few lines of code, and a test or two.

-[Good first issues](https://github.com/TimothyStiles/allbase/contribute) - issues which are good for first time contributors.
+[Good first issues](https://github.com/TimothyStiles/ark/contribute) - issues which are good for first time contributors.

-[Help wanted issues](https://github.com/TimothyStiles/allbase/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22+) - issues which should be a bit more involved than beginner issues.
+[Help wanted issues](https://github.com/TimothyStiles/ark/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22+) - issues which should be a bit more involved than beginner issues.

-[Feature requests](https://github.com/TimothyStiles/allbase/labels/enhancement) - before requesting a new feature search through previous feature requests to see if it's already been requested.
+[Feature requests](https://github.com/TimothyStiles/ark/labels/enhancement) - before requesting a new feature search through previous feature requests to see if it's already been requested.
 If not then feel free to submit a request and tag it with the enhancement tag!

 ### Working on your first Pull Request?